Leveraging Kubernetes for database builds

 kubectl delete job sqlbuildmanager

 As explained above in the Basic Overview the pods leverage both secrets and runtime configmap values.
-This command will create those files for you.
+These commands will create those files for you.
 For ease of use, these files will also be leveraged in subsequent sbm k8s

 commands so you don’t have to keep typing in all of the options again and again.